Sudhan323/Discrete-Fourier-Transform-in-C/README.md

 # Discrete-Fourier-Transform-in-C
-To find the discrete fourier transform of a array in C.
+ A C program to find the discrete fourier transform in a given array.